cornell-zhang/catalyst2018/lab3/README.md

 --------------------------------

 #### Part1.
 Function Implementation
 In this part, you should implement four basic functions for building the digit recognition system.
 As for the first function, we will calculate the hamming distance of training images and the testing image.
-Then in the second function, we will sort the distance to find the K nearest neighbors.
-And we will vote for different labels (that is digits in our case) in the third function.
+The second function should then sort the distances to find its K nearest neighbors.
+The third function will execute a vote for different labels (that is digits in our case).
 Finally we sort the votes and return the final prediction.
 First navigate to the file,  *digitrec.py - part1*.
 In this file you'll see a Digit class in the beginning.
 Make sure to take a look at its data members and functions before going on, as you'll need to know the details of this class for the implementations that you will be doing later on.

 For more details, please refer to the comments in the provided template called “digitrec.py”.
 During debugging, feel free to consult with the TAs through out the course of the entire lab.